St. Johns Town Center: 2007 Expansion

+Other

 Condominiums were established in 2006 behind the St. Johns Town Center as part of further expansion.
 Additional apartments and hotels were also built since the center opened.

+On November 23, 2013, Macklemore & Ryan Lewis performed at the St. Johns Town Center for the grand opening of the Microsoft Store (which would later close in 2020 as the company decided to close all Microsoft Stores).

-Additional shops, retail complexes and entertainment venues in its adjacent vicinity have been constructed since its opening (including a Sprouts Farmers Market, TopGolf facility, and an IKEA store about one mile away), with additional outlets under development as of 2019.
+Additional shops, retail complexes, and entertainment venues in the adjacent vicinity have been constructed since its opening (including a Sprouts Farmers Market, TopGolf facility, and an IKEA store about one mile away), with additional outlets under development as of 2019.